-I‘m a very compact hydrangea with very hard and strong branches.
-I flower for more than 150 days and the colour changes from white to dark red during the season.
+I‘m a very compact Hydrangea with very hard and strong branches.
+I flower for more than 150 days, and my blossoms change in color from white to dark red during the season.

 - 100 days in bloom